-Peter N. Schlegel MD, FACSJames J. Colt Professor of Urology & Chairman, Department of Urology, Professor of Reproductive Medicine, and E. Darracott Vaughan Jr. Senior Associate Dean for Clinical Affairs at Weill Cornell Medicine; and Urologist-in-Chief, New York-Presbyterian Hospital (Cornell Campus), New York, New York
+Peter N. Schlegel MD, FACSJames J. Colt Professor of Urology at Weill Cornell Medicine; New York, New York

 Dr. Schlegel is an internationally acclaimed expert in the treatment of male infertility, especially the interface of male factor treatment with assisted reproductive techniques.
 His work has also clarified the importance of genetic studies in the evaluation of men with infertility.
-He was awarded the 1996 Established Clinician Award by The European Society for Human Reproduction and Embryology.
+He was awarded the Established Clinician Award by The European Society for Human Reproduction and Embryology amongst multiple other national recognitions.
 Dr. Schlegel was awarded a fellowship by the Royal College of Surgeons in 1992 for collaborative study with urologists in London, which he performed in 1993.
 He has been listed as an expert in nerve-sparing radical prostatectomy techniques as well as male infertility by Castle Connolly’s “Best Doctors” Guide since 1999 as well as other national “Best Doctor” lists.

 Early in his career, Dr. Schlegel worked with pioneers in the field of urology and male reproductive function.
 With Dr. Fray Marshall and Dr. Patrick Walsh at The Johns Hopkins Hospital in Baltimore, Maryland, Dr. Schlegel worked as a resident in general surgery and urology.
 During that time, Dr. Schlegel established some of the anatomical basis that was necessary to develop the contemporary procedure of radical prostatectomy that is used to cure localized prostate cancer.
 Dr. Schlegel continues to be active in the surgical treatment of prostate cancer and participates in development of novel therapies for prostate cancer.